Maryland Route 32

 MD 32 was constructed as the original state road from West Friendship north to Westminster and from Westminster west to Taneytown in the early 1910s.
 The state highway was extended northwest to the Pennsylvania state line near Emmitsburg in the late 1910s.
 The portion of MD 32 from Glenelg to US 1 in Savage was built as MD 106 in the 1920s and early 1930s.
 MD 32 was extended south from West Friendship and assumed all of MD 106 in the mid-1940s.
 In the mid-1950s, the section of MD 32 from Westminster west to Emmitsburg was renumbered as an extension of MD 97.
 MD 32 would later be restored to its old route through Westminster and west toward Taneytown when MD 97, which is now MD 140 west of Westminster, was relocated in the early 1960s.
 MD 32 was truncated to Westminster in the late 1970s and rolled back to its present northern terminus at Washington Road in Westminster in 2001.

 Along its present course, MD 32 bypassed Sykesville and was relocated from Clarksville to Glenelg in the early 1960s.
 The state highway was also extended east from Savage to Fort Meade in the late 1960s.
 A disjoint segment of MD 32 was constructed on a new alignment from MD 175 in Odenton to MD 178 in Crownsville in the early 1970s.
 The Patuxent Freeway was built from Fort Meade to Columbia in the mid-1980s and from Fort Meade to Millersville in the late 1980s and early 1990s.
-The freeway was completed from Columbia west to Clarksville in the mid-1990s, completed further west to West Friendship in 2022 and through Fort George G. Meade to Crownsville in 2005.
+The freeway was completed from Columbia west to Clarksville in the mid-1990s, completed west through Fort George G. Meade to Crownsville in 2005, and completed north to West Friendship in 2022.
 Future plans call for MD 32 to be upgraded to a freeway from West Friendship to Eldersburg.